 What I want to talk about instead was the jury-room dynamic, that tension which Reginald Rose so searingly dramatized in 12 ANGRY MEN.
-While we never descended into Rose’s near-feral warring factions, there was definitely an added burden which we all felt — for although some of us had done jury duty before, this was the first homicide case for everyone.
+We never descended into Rose’s near-feral warring factions, but there was definitely an added burden which we all felt — for while some of us had done jury duty before, this was the first homicide case for everybody.

 Years ago I served on a narcotics grand jury, where our job was mainly to rubber-stamp crack purchases by undercover cops.
 In a month of half-days, covering about a hundred cases, we only refused to indict three or four times.
 All we had to answer was, is there enough evidence to justify going to trial?
 The resolution in court would be somebody else’s problem.

 I was also on the jury for another criminal trial, in which the defendant used a knife but nobody died.
 It was my introduction to an uncomfortable position: the law can be black and white on such matters, and whether or not you agree with a statute or think it’s fair in any individual case is beside the point.
 After some discussion and even some tears, we found the defendant guilty because we had to.
 We empathized with him but we couldn’t get around the fact that the law clearly says if you do this, you’re guilty of a crime.
 And we were only condemning the defendant to a minor jail term: it’s a great relief that the actual sentencing is done by the judge later.